alvx23/e2e_blogposts/ngc_blog/E2E-Part-1-Installation.md

 UPDATE IMG
 <img src="https://raw.githubusercontent.com/kbojo/images/master/commandline2.png">

 You should see the Jupyter Lab application.
-Click on the plus icon to launch a new Python 3 noteb ook.
+Click on the plus icon to launch a new Python 3 notebook.

 Follow along with the image classification with the TensorFlow example provided below.